mohith789p/Chat-App/README.md

-# Chat-App
+# Chatwave
-An app used for messaging
+An app used for messaging.